Recognizing Excellence in Corporate Inclusion

 Organizations need to develop new internal values to successfully implement inclusive procurement practices.
 Leadership teams need to promote diversity programs throughout their business operations.
 Every member of the staff needs to understand why supplier diversity matters and help achieve these goals through their daily tasks.

 Organizations establish supplier diversity targets to build an inclusive culture that they track and evaluate team performance against.
-By sharing supplier diversity updates and honoring achievements the organization builds momentum while confirming its dedication to equal opportunities.
+By sharing supplier diversity updates and recognizing achievements, the organization builds momentum while affirming its commitment to equal opportunities.

 Future Trends in Inclusive Procurement